Authorised biosecurity and nature conservation officers

 Substance management plans (SMPs)

-It will be a condition that departments, divisions or regions that hold an entity approval to have a substance management plan (SMP) if they intend to hold more than a total of 100g of undiluted RS7s at any one time.
-Guidelines and templates will be available to support in the preparation of SMPs.
+It is a condition of a general approval issued to an entity (e.g. local government) that the authority holder must have a substance management plan (SMP) if they intend to hold more than a total of 100g of undiluted RS7s at any one time.
+For more information about SMPs please refer to the Queensland Health Departmental Standard - Substance management plans for regulated poisons (PDF 283 kB).

-Competency requirements for the control of invasive animals are prescribed in the departmental standard Competency requirements for authority holders dealing with poisons (PDF 338 kB).
+The competency requirements for authorised officers dealing with RS7 poisons used to control invasive animals are prescribed in the Departmental Standard - Competency requirements for authority holders dealing with poisons (PDF 338 kB).

 Dealing with low risk fluoroacetic acid baits (LRFABs)